yasindunethmina/create-t3-chill-app/STRIPE_SETUP.md

 # Stripe Integration Setup Guide

-This guide will walk you through setting up Stripe integration for subscription management in T3 Chill Stack.
+This guide will walk you through setting up Stripe integration for subscription management in Create T3 Chill App.

 ## Prerequisites